aws-samples/aws-service-catalog-terraform-reference-architecture/README.md

 #### AWS S3 Console

 ##### Prep
+- Clone the repository to your local computer

 - Open file Explorer to the top directory of your local git repo
 ![Solution Overview](documentation/images/gitfileex.png)
 Leave it open, we will use it in a moment